hansonhl/NeuralRelationalReasoning/README.md

 This is the code repository for

-> Anonymous.
+> Geiger, Atticus; Alexandra Carstensen; Michael C. Frank; and Christopher Potts.
 2020.
 'Relational reasoning and generalization using non-symbolic neural networks'.
-Submission to the 42nd Annual Meeting of the Cognitive Science Society.

-The supplementary materials for the paper are `relational-learning-cogsci2020-supplement.pdf`.
+Ms., Stanford University.

 ## Requirements

 This code requires Python 3.6 or higher.
 Specific requirements are given in `requirements.txt`.
-For installing [TensorFlow](https://www.tensorflow.org) and [PyTorch](https://pytorch.org), we recommend following the specific instructions provided at thise projects' websites.
+For installing [PyTorch](https://pytorch.org), we recommend following the specific instructions provided at this project's website.

+## Pretraining

+The pretraining model is `torch_rep_learner.py`.

+## Datasets

+* `datasets.py`: Classes for creating equality datasets that do not involve pretraining.

+* `trained_datasets.py`: Counterparts of the classes in `datasets.py` but with pretrained embedding matrices.

+* (The dataset code for Model 2 is included in `fuzzy_lm_experiment.py`.)

 ## Model 1: Same-different relations